 The cost of attendance will depend on whether you are a Texas Resident, Non-Resident, or License Option student.
-For a complete breakdown of the estimated cost of attendance, click here.
+For additional information on the cost of attendance, visit the Cost of Attendance page.

 You will first need to complete the Free Application for Federal Student Aid (FAFSA) online at (http://www.fafsa.ed.gov).
 Be sure to add Texas A&M University at Galveston's school code 003632 (when entering this number on your form, the school name that appears will be Texas A&M University in College Station, TX).
 We encourage students to submit the FAFSA to the federal processor as early as possible since Texas A&M University at Galveston awards financial aid on a first-come, first-served basis.
 It normally takes 2-4 weeks for the online application to be processed, and 4-8 weeks for the paper application to be processed.
 We strongly recommend students to utilize the online application.
 After we receive the electronic results from the federal processor, we will then send you a request for any additional documentation we may need.
 Typically, the FAFSA for the upcoming academic year is available in the January prior.
 It is recommended that the Federal Income Tax forms for the previous year are completed before completing the FAFSA.
 Our priority deadline is March 1st.

-For additional information on applying for financial aid at TAMUG, visit our "Applying for Financial Aid" page.
+For additional information on applying for financial aid at TAMUG, visit the "Apply for Aid" page.
 To view video instructions on completing the FAFSA and TASFA, available in both English and Spanish, visit https://financialaid.tamu.edu/apply.aspx.

 Students who are enrolled at least half-time at Texas A&M University during the Summer term may qualify for financial aid for expenses in that term.
 The Summer semester is the last semester in Texas A&M University’s academic year.
 Any student who has completed a FAFSA for the current academic year and enrolls at least half-time for the Summer semester during the registration period will be reviewed for financial aid eligibility.
 Students will be notified of any financial aid offers via their University email account if you have elected to do business electronically.
 Anticipated outside scholarships for the Summer term should be reported on the Summer Supplement form in the Financial Aid Portal.
 This online form is typically made available in April.